ModaOperandi/agora/recommendations/service-mesh-api-gateway.md

 * Open source - no additional cost other than EKS usage
 * Allows for native A/B testing of services, canary deployments, percentage-based rollouts, service tracing
 * Can configure JWT/OAuth token generation as needed

+### Concerns
+* If we do need JWT-type auth, we'd need to write our own Lambda authorizer - not trivial
+* Istio may be able to front legacy services anyway - should explore this first